jjjllxx/MySQL-Study-Repo/13 Designing Databases.md

 Normalization: review design, follow predefined rules and prevent data duplication.

 ## First Normal Form (1NF)
-1NF: Each cell should has a single value and we cannot have repeated columns.
+[First Normal Form (1NF)](https://en.wikipedia.org/wiki/First_normal_form): Each cell should has a single value and we cannot have repeated columns.
 In the example, tags in courses table does not follow the 1NF, a new table tags should be added.

 <img width="555" alt="image" src="https://user-images.githubusercontent.com/60777462/171666979-4fc05e7b-bb78-423e-9e39-ddaa8bf06fcd.png">